viperconsole/viperconsole.github.io/index.md

 * The second sequence plays pattern 1 (57) on channel 1, 3 (59) on channel 2, 4 (60) on channel 3.
 * The last 3 channels are not used and can be used to play other sound effects (using the `play_pattern` function while the music is playing.

 * `play_music(id, channel_mask)` : play a music.
-You can mute certain channels using a bitmask.
+The channel_mask defines the channels to be used to play the music patterns.
+There must be enough channel to play all the simultaneous patterns in a sequence.

-For example with the previous song, if you want to play all 3 channels, you use the binary mask 111 = 7.
-This would result in the total song to be played as in the description :
+For example with the previous song, which requires 3 channels, you can use the binary mask 111 = 7.
+This would result in the song using the channels 0,1,2.

-`SEQ 024...
-134...`

-But you can mute for example the third channel by using the binary mask 11 = 3.
-The result would be the same as this descrition :

-`SEQ 02....
-13....`

 ### <a name="h3.4"></a>3.4.
 Midi API
 TODO